The non-living component(s) of an organism’s environment.

 An organism that has both male and female sex organs, producing both sperm and eggs.

 Organisms that cannot create their own food and must eat other organisms to survive.
+Also referred to as a consumer.

 (Singular: hexacoral) A subclass of the class Anthozoa that is comprised of corals with six-fold symmetry.
 Hexacorals are hard or stony corals.